10 Largest Companies in New Zealand

 Currently, Contact is working on expanding its geothermal energy generation with the Tauhara geothermal project.

-Contact Energy is the fifth largest company on the New Zealand stock exchange with a 5.1% market share.
+Contact Energy is the fifth largest New Zealand stock exchange company with a 5.1% market share.

 Moreover, its market value of US$4.294 billion makes it the ninth-largest company in the country.